lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

 Info YAML Verify
 ----------------

-Info YAML Verify job validates that INFO.yaml file changes are kept isolated from other file changes.
-Verifies INFO.yaml files follow the schema defined in `lfit/releng-global-jjb/schema/info-schema.yaml`.
+This job verifies that ``INFO.yaml`` file changes follow the schema defined in `lfit/releng-global-jjb/schema/info-schema.yaml`.

+The ``INFO.yaml`` file changes must be independent of any other files changes.

 :Template Names:
     - {project-name}-info-yaml-verify